17 Myths to Bust about Bike Touring [and a few that might actually be true]

 Actually, it’s exactly the opposite!
 Although cycle touring might be the cheapest way to explore the world (if done with that intent), bike travelers do not travel for free.

-Instead of bringing all their wealth to the few tourist areas, leaving the rest of the country with a handful of lies, cycle tourers spread their money in much wider areas, contributing to the economy of remote areas who rarely see any visitor.
+Instead of bringing all their wealth to the few tourist areas, leaving the rest of the country with a handful of lies, cycle tourers spread their money in much wider areas, contributing to the economy of remote areas that rarely see any visitors.

 Some myths about bike touring that might actually be true